erober/GO-API-Gin/readme.md

-Here I have build a basic crud api using gin framework in GO
+Here I have built a basic crud api using gin framework in GO

 The goal here is to understand basics of APIs when working with go.